mratsim/loop-fusion/README.md

 ## Status

-The containers can be seq of any type.
-In the future this will be generalized to `openarray` or even an `Iterable` concept.
+The containers can be any number of seq, arrays or openarray of any subtype.
+You can enumerate on a loop index of your choice, it must be the first parameter.

 ## Usage